 If you find the photo you have is cropped in such a way that part of a person is cropped out of the photo upon upload, we recommend editing your photo to add white space above.
 See below for instructions on how to do this.

 Each family in the directory can have one image associated with their family.
 You upload the photos under the Edit Family dialogue by clicking the Import Image button.

 Choose the file to upload.
 Once it uploads, you can crop the image.
 Then his Save.

 If you are building your directory for the first time, you can also click the Add Multiple Images button.
 Because you're uploading over the internet you may want to consider keeping your batches on the smaller side in case your connection is interrupted.

 IMPORTANT: You must complete all 3 steps in the process in order for your uploaded photos to be saved.
 Photos are not saved until they are attached to a family or individual record.
 They are only saved in a temporary folder until they are attached to a record.

 Go to Families and click on the Add Multiple Images tool.

-When you click on Step 3 - Attach Names/Attach Family, a page will open that shows all the images you just uploaded.
-You have the choice to match them to an existing family or Create a new family.
+Then click Step 3 - Add Names/Attached Family link.
+Here you have the choice to match each image to an existing family or Create a new family.